midnightntwrk/midnight-architecture/proposals/0002-error-handling-in-TS.md

 passed to `fold` has all the cases defined).

-This approach has its problems though - it's not a common and widely used one in JS community, also to work very well for JS code it has to come with well-defined `resultType` helper.
-It can only work really well in code, which, at least, does not rely on mutations, but on immutability (so that the result value is by default inspected) Additionally, it does not use common error channels, because those are almost by definition untyped in JS, which introduces new set of familiarity issues.
+This approach has its problems though:
+- it's not a common and widely used one in JS community
+- to work very well for JS code it has to come with well-defined `resultType` helper
+- it can only work really well in code, which, at least, does not rely on mutations, but on immutability (so that the result value is by default inspected)
+- it does not use common error channels, because those are almost by definition untyped in JS, which introduces new set of familiarity issues
+- it has ergonomics issues related to function composition, which leads to further readability issues or, again, points to a need for a good `resultType` helper, which addresses that

 ## Possible solution 2 - exceptions and existing error channels all the way